CICE-Consortium/CICE/doc/source/user_guide/ug_testing.rst

   consists of a small suite of tests suitable for running on low pe counts.
 This is the suite used with Github Actions for CI in the workflow.

 ``first_suite``
   this small suite of tests is redundant with tests in other suites.
-It runs several of the critical baseline test that other results are compared to.
-It can improve testing turnaround if listed first with a series of test suites.
+It runs several of the critical baseline tests that other test compare to.
+It can improve testing turnaround if listed first in a series of test suites.

-When running multiple suites on the command line (i.e. ``--suite first_suite,quick_suite,base_suite,omp_suite,decomp_suite,unittest_suite``) the suites will be run in the order defined by the user and redundant tests across multiple suites will be created and executed only once.
+When running multiple suites on the command line (i.e. ``--suite first_suite,base_suite,omp_suite``) the suites will be run in the order defined by the user and redundant tests across multiple suites will be created and executed only once.

 The format for the test suite file is relatively simple.
 It is a text file with white space delimited